cmccomb/PipeWrench/README.md

-# pipe_network
+# PipeWrench
-This function solves fluid networks using a finite element approach.
+A program that solves fluid networks using a finite element approach.
 Assumes laminar flow.